 As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal joint alignment and range of motion, muscle length and resting tension, muscle strength and endurance.

 Your physiotherapist will commence you on a lower abdominal and core stability program to facilitate your important muscles that dynamically control and stabilise your spine.

 Researchers have discovered the importance of your back and abdominal core muscle recruitment patterns.
-Standard recruitment order of your deeper muscles, then intermediate and finally, superficial muscle firing patterns are typically required to prevent back pain.
-Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises for you, specific to your needs.
+Standard recruitment order of your deeper muscles, then intermediate and superficial muscle firing patterns are typically required to prevent back pain.
+Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises specific to your needs.

 Your physiotherapist may recommend a stretching program or a remedial massage to address your tight or shortened muscles.
 Please ask your physio for their advice.

 As your back’s dynamic control improves, your physiotherapist will turn their attention to restoring your normal pelvic and spine alignment and its range of motion during more stressful body positions and postures.
 They’ll also work on your outer core and leg muscle power.

 Depending on your chosen work, sport, or daily living activities, your physiotherapist will aim to restore your function to allow you to return to your desired activities safely.
 Everyone has different demands for their body that will determine what specific treatment goals you need to achieve.
 For some, it is merely to walk around the block.
 Others may wish to run a marathon.